 A thoughtfully designed garden can provide all the food that birds need throughout each season, while also offering them shelter from predators, nesting sites and water.

 For help in choosing plants and other features for a bird garden, I recommend Gardening for the Birds by George Adams.
 This book has a heavy emphasis on plants, with region-specific recommendations, and it includes charts that can be used to design a garden that has year-round appeal to people and birds alike.

 Attracting Birds, Butterflies and Other Backyard Wildlife by David Mizejewski is another helpful guidebook, one that includes DIY projects to create at home.

-The latest book from Doug Tallamy, Nature's Best Hope, also provides clear, simple steps to take to harbor birds as well as other wildlife in the face of habitat loss.
+The 2020 release from Doug Tallamy, Nature's Best Hope, also provides clear, simple steps to take to harbor birds as well as other wildlife in the face of habitat loss.